LINGuistLIU/Sigmorphon2016_SharedTask/README.md

 # Sigmorphon_SharedTask

-This is the system we developed for SIGMORPHON 2016 shared task: Morphological Reinflection https://ryancotterell.github.io/sigmorphon2016/
+This is the system we developed for [SIGMORPHON 2016 shared task: Morphological Reinflection](https://ryancotterell.github.io/sigmorphon2016/)

-The system description paper is here(http://anthology.aclweb.org/W16-2006).
+The system description paper is [here](http://anthology.aclweb.org/W16-2006).

 The alignment algorithm for the baseline is used.